 Typically used for acoustic windows in the cranium or intercostal spaces.

 The transoesophageal probe produce images of the heart through the oesophagus.
-It also has a small footprint and a middle frequency (3 – 10Mhz)
+Therefore, it also has a small footprint and a middle frequency (3 – 10Mhz)

 Of course the price will vary a lot for used ultrasound machines for sale.
-Prices are dependent on several factors like age, condition, features, and type of system.
-Here we are providing some insight, by establishing three general ranges of ultrasound prices.
+Prices are dependent on several factors like age, condition, features, and model.
+Here we are providing an insight by establishing three general ranges of ultrasound prices.
 They are each described through examples of age, models, and price.
 If you want to read something that goes more into depth with the subject – check out the blog post: How much does an ultrasound system cost?

 All three categories include quality brands like GE, Siemens, Philips, and Toshiba.
-They are all in good conditions, but have different options and features.
-Therefore the price for an ultrasound system is mostly dependent on the new price of the system.
-All machines are tested and cleaned before they are sent out, to make sure they are fully functional.
+They are all in good conditions but have different options and features.
+Therefore, the prices of a used ultrasound machine for sale are mostly dependent on the new price of the systems.

 Are also typically 4 – 7 years old

-Does not have as many options and features as the high-end products, but are solid and quite advanced systems.
+These ultrasound machines does not have as many options and features as the high-end products, but are solid and quite advanced systems.

 The price from new is typically 50,000 – 80,000€

-They are typically 4 – 7 years old machines, in a very good condition.
+They are typically 4 – 7 years old ultrasasound machines, in very good condition.

 The price from new is typically 100,000 – 200,000€